runceel/ReactiveProperty/README.md

 ## Features

-ReactiveProperty is MVVM support library.
-ReactiveProperty has functions follows.

-- ReactiveProeprty class.
+- `ReactiveProeprty` class.
-- ReactiveCommand class.
+- `ReactiveCommand` class.
-- ReactiveCollection class.
+- `ReactiveCollection` class.
-- ReadOnlyReactiveCollection class.
+- `ReadOnlyReactiveCollection` class.
-- Convert to IObservable from INotifyPropertyChanged/INotifyCollectionChanged.
+- Convert to IObservable&lt;T&gt; from `INotifyPropertyChanged`/`INotifyCollectionChanged`.
-- Many IObservable factory methods.
+- Lots of useful IObservable&lt;T&gt; factory methods.
 - Notifier classes.
-- IFilteredReadOnlyObservableCollection interface.
+- `IFilteredReadOnlyObservableCollection` interface.
+- etc...

 ## ReactiveProperty class.
 This is core class in this library.
-ReactiveProperty can define notify property very easy.
+You can define property which has `INotifyPropertyChanged` feature easily.
-But, little longer more than normal property when XAML data binding.
+When you use this class, data binding path description is longer than normal one.
+However, just only add `.Value` property.

-For example, define Name property in ViewModel follows.
+For example, when you wanna define `Name` property in ViewModel, ViewModel is written like following.

 ```cs
 public class PersonViewModel